mvanwinkleias/blog_posts/2023-02-21-convert_NIST_doc_to_readable_thing/notes.md

 ## PO: Prepare the Organization

-### PO.1: Make people aware.
+### PO.1: Make the Organization aware.

+Create, maintain, and communicate the policy and requirements for:

+* Software development infrastructure
+* Organization-developed software

 ### PO.2: Take leadership

-Assign, delegate, etc.
+* Prepare, assign, delegate, etc.
+* Obtain commitment from management.

 ### PO.3: Reduce repeat work and Document

-* Use project template systems.
+* Use project template systems. i.e. [Cookiecutter](https://cookiecutter.readthedocs.io/en/stable/)
 * Use automation.
+(I have a rant about this...)
+	* Have an audit trail

 ### PO.4: Perform Software Security Audits.